grave021999/HITL/USAGE.md

-# Interactive HITL Agent - Usage Guide
+# HITL Agent - Usage Guide

 ## Overview

-This interactive agent allows you to:
+This agent allows you to:
 - Enter **any query/task** (not hardcoded)
 - Agent processes for 60 seconds
 - **During processing**, you can send a **NEW query** to interrupt